-Bit/Field Name Type Reset Description

-31:12 reserved RO 0 Software should not rely on the value of a reserved bit.
+Bit/Field Name Type Reset Description 31:12 reserved RO 0 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.

-11 OE RO 0 UART Overrun Error

-The OE values are defined as follows:

-Value Description

-0 There has been no data loss due to a FIFO overrun.

-New data was received when the FIFO was full, resulting in data loss.

-10 BE RO 0 UART Break Error

-This bit is set to 1 when a break condition is detected indicating that
+11 OE RO 0 UART Overrun Error The OE values are defined as follows: Value Description 0 There has been no data loss due to a FIFO overrun.
+1 New data was received when the FIFO was full, resulting in data loss.
+10 BE RO 0 UART Break Error This hit is set to 1 when a break condition is detected, indicating that transmission time (defined as start, data, parity, and stop bits).
+In FIFO mode, this error is associated with the character at the top of the FIFO.
+When a break occurs, only one 0 character is loaded into the FIFO.
+The next character is only enabled after the received data input goes to a 1 (marking state) and the next valid start bit is received.

-This bit is set to 1 when a break condition is detected, indicating that the receive data input was held Low for longer than a full-word transmission time (defined as start, data, parity, and stop bits).
+This bit is set to 1 when a break condition is detected, indicating that the receive data input was held Low for longer than a full-word